tooevangelist/paysuper-docs/content/docs/payments/fulfillment.md

 ### Filter transactions and download

-If it's necessary to use the transactions data in an external analytics tool just export list of transactions per period in an appropriate format pdf, xls or csv.
+If it's necessary to use the transactions data in an external analytics tool just export the list of transactions per period in an appropriate format pdf, xls or csv.

 {{< figure src="/images/transaction-card.png">}}